What is a city-state?

 Native American city-states

 In North America, many people lived in city-states as well.
-Cherokee people, for instance, lived in many different city-states until after the European invasion, when they unified under one chief in the 1700s AD.
+Cherokee people, for instance, lived in many different city-states until after the European invasion.
+Then they unified under one chief in the 1700s AD.

-Greece, in the Bronze Age, also was organized into many small city-states.
+Greece, in the Bronze Age, also formed many small city-states.
 Homer’s Iliad lists them: Mycenae, Sparta, Pylos, Athens, Corinth, Thebes, Ithaca, and so on.
-These city-states also had kings.
+These city-states also had kings or queens.

 Oligarchies, democracies, and republics

-At the beginning of the Iron Age, many different people made new city-states all around the Mediterranean Sea: the Etruscans, the Romans, the Greeks, and the Phoenicians.
+At the beginning of the Iron Age, many different people made new city-states all around the Mediterranean Sea.
+Some examples are the Etruscans, the Romans, the Greeks, and the Phoenicians.
 Oligarchies or democracies ruled most of these city-states.